SurajVishwakarma333/TcpUsingSocket/README.md

 Providing the ip-address and port number for TCP Server Communication.(Hercules Tool)

 ![2](https://user-images.githubusercontent.com/101108540/169972192-1304197b-0067-488b-82ff-01ad267b6076.jpg)

-After providing ip-address and port number Clicking on Button(Connect to server) to Connect to the TCP Server.
+After providing ip-address and port number.

+Clicking on Button(Connect to server) to Connect to the TCP Server.
-Connected.
+If the ip-address and port number provided is correct then only it will Connect and show meassage as Connected.

 ![3](https://user-images.githubusercontent.com/101108540/169972519-02f58af4-6a70-42ff-b1e7-25b91e0f06dc.jpg)

 Output :

 ![4](https://user-images.githubusercontent.com/101108540/169972667-2c835980-7d75-4443-b606-49bb1b04d67a.jpg)